mrmonroy/AuxTel_flat/README.md

 # AuxTel_flat
-My work on AuxTel flats
+My work on AuxTel flats and biases